pianorockcover/lightshops/metadata.md

 9

 ### Message to the Reviewer
+Hello!

+There are some notes about this theme you may be interested in

-All images from https://www.pexels.com/ru-ru/ and free to use Only free npm packages docs.pdf - documentation
+- All images of  products, banners, avatars and thumbnails are have got from https://www.pexels.com/ and absolutelly free to use
+- This theme uses only free npm packages (for more details, see the documentation)
+- Documentation file is docs.pdf (located in the root folder of zip archive)